-Note, we cannot find any information about the reference group, i.e. the odds and prevalence among men!
+Note, we cannot find any information about the risk in the reference group , i.e. the odds and prevalence among men!

 In the previous section we saw that the prevalence of obesity was different between men and women.

 Is it also associated with age?